jonashellmann/include-matomo/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This plugin includes Matomo into your Wordpress site.
-Therefore it adds the Matomo tracking to your site and it's capable of adding a Matomo campaign to your RSS feeds.
+This plugin lets you integrate your existing Matomo On-Premise into WordPress.
+If you don't already have a working Matomo (either <a href='https://matomo.org/matomo-on-premise/'>On-Premise</a> or <a href='https://matomo.org/hosting/'>Matomo Cloud</a>), use the <a href='https://wordpress.org/plugins/matomo/'>Matomo Analytics</a> plugin instead.

 == Description ==